Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 B parameter: axisTypes, special
 **B"axisTypes=[R]|[P]|[p]*"**
 defines the type of the axes.
+(Robot experts avoid the name axis and talk of joints and robot arms are similar to links)

 * R means rotational/revolute, units are degrees, speeds e.g. degrees/min
 * P means prismatic/linear, units are mm